 Maintaining the cloud-controller-manager Images

-Some of the cloud providers are not yet using upstream cloud-controller-manager images.
-Instead, we build and maintain them ourselves:
+Some of the cloud providers are not using upstream cloud-controller-manager images for some of the supported Kubernetes versions.
+Instead, we build and maintain the images ourselves:

 Until we switch to upstream images, you need to update the Kubernetes dependencies and release a new image.
 The required steps are as follows: